Anthony Bourdain Dead At 61 In France

 — CNN Breaking News (@cnnbrk) June 8, 2018

-Anthony Bourdain’s first book, Kitchen Confidential: Adventures in the Culinary Underbelly came out of an article he wrote in 1999 for the New Yorker called Don’t Eat Before Reading This.
-The ground-breaking book shot to the top of the bestsellers list for its raw and sometimes brutal depiction of the less than glamorous life of a top chef in New York City.
+Anthony Bourdain’s first book, Kitchen Confidential: Adventures in the Culinary Underbelly, came out of an article he wrote in 1999 for the New Yorker called Don’t Eat Before Reading This.
+The groundbreaking book shot to the top of the bestsellers list for its raw and sometimes brutal depiction of the less than glamorous life of a top chef in New York City.

 In accepting a Peabody Award in 2013 for his CNN series Parts Unknown, Bourdain said that people needed to get out into the world and ask simple questions.